FreeRTOS/coreMQTT/test/cbmc/proofs/MQTTPropGet_MessageExpiryInterval/README.md

-MQTTPropGet_PubMessageExpiryInterval proof
+MQTTPropGet_MessageExpiryInterval proof
 ==============

-This directory contains a memory safety proof for MQTTPropGet_PubMessageExpiryInterval.
+This directory contains a memory safety proof for MQTTPropGet_MessageExpiryInterval.

 To run the proof.
 * Add cbmc, goto-cc, goto-instrument, goto-analyzer, and cbmc-viewer